 Office Locations: The Company is located at 18100 Von Karman Ave., Suite 500, Irvine, CA 92612, and its main telephone number is (949) 852-0700.
 Our employees may travel to that office by means of foot, car or bus.
 We do not engage in order taking and entry at this location.

-Alternative Physical Location(s) of Employees: In the event of an SBD, our staff will work from their personal home offices until an appropriate alternative office location is located and made available.
+Alternative Physical Location(s) of Employees: In the event of an SBD, our staff will work from their homes or other physical offices that may be designated until an appropriate alternative office location is located and made available.

 Financial and Operational Assessments: In the event of an SBD, we will immediately identify what means will permit us to communicate with our customers, employees, critical business constituents, critical banks, critical counter-parties, and regulators.
 Although the effects of an SBD will determine the means of alternative communication, the communications options we will employ will include our web site, telephone voice mail and secure e-mail.
 In addition, we will retrieve our key activity records as described in the section above, Data Back-Up and Recovery (Hard Copy and Electronic).
 Moreover, in the event of an SBD, we will determine the value and liquidity of our investments and other assets to evaluate our ability to continue to fund our operations and remain in capital compliance.
 If we determine that we may be unable to meet our obligations to those counter-parties or otherwise continue to fund our operations, we will request additional financing from our bank or other credit sources to fulfill our obligations to our customers and clients.
 If we cannot remedy a capital deficiency, we will file appropriate notices with our regulators and immediately take appropriate steps to address all our fiduciary obligations